 Last 20%: You made it to the home stretch!
 During the last mile, it’s time to really challenge yourself, compete and give it your best effort.
 Race it home with whatever is left in the tank.
 Depending on how the day is going, you should still be within your goal pace range or perhaps a tad faster.
 Your training has prepared you to run fast when you are tired.
 Break the last mile up into chunks and focus on executing one segment at a time.

 Cooldown: I also recommend getting in 2 to 3 easy miles after the race (again, use your own judgement here).
-This will help you flush the lactic acid out of your muscles and will promote recovery.
+This will help you flush out your muscles and will promote recovery.
 It can be difficult to make yourself do anything else after the race, but trust me, it is well worth it!

 The great thing about the 5k distance is that you can get out there and test the strategy over and over again until you master it.
 I’ve run over 50 5ks in the last five years and this is the strategy that has worked best for me.
 There have been races where I have run incredibly negative splits (with the last mile over 30 seconds quicker than the first) and races where I have run incredibly positive splits (with the first mile over 30 seconds quicker than the last), but my best performances have been incredibly even splits (all miles within 5 seconds of each other).